izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

-An SOS decomposition can be found provided there exists some PSD Q, so this already is sufficient to prove the bound; however it is interesting to go one step further and actually find the SOS decomposition.
+An SOS decomposition can always be found provided there exists some PSD Q, so this already is sufficient to prove the bound; however it is interesting to go one step further and actually find the SOS decomposition.
 We can take the Cholesky decomposition of Q,

 \begin{equation}
 Q= L^T L